'We may well be in a recession,' says Fed Chairman Jerome Powell

 After taking a series of emergency actions to support the economy during the coronavirus outbreak, lowering interest rates and buying more securities, the chairman of the Federal Reserve did something else extraordinary: He sat for a live television interview.

-In an exclusive interview with Savannah Guthrie on the "TODAY" show, Fed Chairman Jerome Powell explained the central bank’s recent decisions to the American people.
+In an interview Thursday with Savannah Guthrie on NBC's "TODAY" show, Fed Chairman Jerome Powell explained the central bank's recent decisions.

-In recent weeks, economists have grappled with the magnitude of the outbreak’s current and future effects on the U.S. economy.
-During the interview, the Fed chair offered his own assessment, noting the current downturn is unprecedented.
+In recent weeks, economists have grappled with the magnitude of the outbreak's current and future effects on the U.S. economy.
+Powell offered his own assessment, saying the current downturn is unprecedented.

 "We may well be in a recession," he said.
 "But I would point to the difference between this and a normal recession.
 There is nothing fundamentally wrong with our economy.
 Quite the contrary.
 We are starting from a very strong position."

-As Americans have been encouraged to stay home, small businesses have closed and laid off workers.
-States and municipalities have placed restrictions on commerce.
-That has frustrated President Donald Trump, who has suggested calls to curtail economic activity will diminish his odds of reelection.
+As Americans have been encouraged to stay home, small businesses have closed and laid off workers, while states and municipalities have restricted commerce.
+That has frustrated President Donald Trump.

-“WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF,” he tweeted earlier this week.
+"WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF," he tweeted this week.

-Asked about the president’s recent suggestion, that the economy could be open again by Easter Sunday, which falls on April 12, the Fed chair sided with other experts, including Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases and a key member of Trump's coronavirus task force.
+Asked about the president's recent suggestion that the economy could be open again by Easter Sunday, which falls on April 12, Powell sided with other experts, including Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, who is a key member of Trump's coronavirus task force.

-Powell's comments come the morning after the Senate overwhelmingly passed a massive $2 trillion rescue package, the government's own response to the harsh economic blow from the coronavirus pandemic.
+Powell's comments came the morning after the Senate overwhelmingly passed a massive $2 trillion rescue package, the government's response to the harsh economic blow from the coronavirus pandemic.

-The Senate approved the 880-page bill in a unanimous 96-0 vote.
+The Senate approved the 880-page bill on a 96-0 vote.
 The measure would provide billions of dollars in credit for struggling industries, a significant boost to unemployment insurance and direct cash payments to Americans.

-Asked about criticism that the Fed has few resources left to blunt a crisis, because of the breadth of its bond-buying program and how low interest rates are, Powell was adamant he and his colleagues aren’t lacking the tools they need.
+Asked about criticism that the Fed has few resources left to blunt a crisis because of the breadth of its bond-buying program and how low interest rates are, Powell was adamant that he and his colleagues have the tools they need.

 Download the NBC News app for full coverage and alerts about the coronavirus outbreak